This post is sponsored by AZO Bladder Control®, but all opinions are my own. Consult your doctor or health care professional for medical advice.

 2. Engage Your Pelvic Floor Muscles In Pilates-Based Exercises

 Now that you know how to engage your pelvic floor muscles, practice engaging them through other exercises.
-When you engage your pelvic floor in the following Pilates-based exercises, it can not only help with your incontinence, but improve your sexual health and core stability, too.
+When you engage your pelvic floor in the following Pilates-based exercises, it can not only help with your occasional bladder leakage issues, but improve your sexual health and core stability, too.
 Pilates is based on movements that practice core control and stability.
 Every pilates exercise uses carefully controlled movements, and as such, it’s a natural form of exercise to turn to if you want to strengthen your pelvic floor.

 A) Lie on your back with knees bent and feet flat on the floor close to glutes.
 Place arms flat on the floor next to you, tucking your shoulders under your back—align knees with hip bones.